 - Saint Bernard

-Too much exercise can worsen osteochondrosis and make it develop into OCD.
-Overuse of affected joints can greatly worsen symptoms.
-The joint can become unstable and osteoarthritis may even begin to develop.
+- Overexercising: Too much exercise can worsen osteochondrosis and make it develop into OCD.
+The overuse of affected joints can greatly worsen symptoms.
+The joint can become unstable and osteoarthritis may develop.

 Conservative treatment consists of pain management, exercise restriction, and possible dietary adjustments.
 Non-steroidal anti-inflammatory drugs, or NSAIDS, are most commonly used for pain relief.
 Additional pain medications may be added depending on the situation.